heliop710823-gif/MADA-SSA/README.md

-# [MADA-SSA] Multi-axial Directional Strip Attention and Spatial-Semantic Aggregation Network for Drone-Satellite Geo-Localization
+# [MADA-SSA] Multi-Axis Directional Attention and Spatial-Semantic Aggregation for Robust Drone-to-Satellite Geo-Localization

 Code for MDS-Net.